hilogames/Flippy/Development.md

 ## Current Tasks

-- Either implement a simple undo stack to undo deletions, or else make the delete button be long-press.
-Simple undo stack: Save deletion to a file, like an export.
-Keep the last five around on filesystem, and create a button like "duplicate" to "undo" them.

 - Different output options: Segments that turn solid black or white when 1 or 0; segments that move/rotate other segments when 1.

-    - challenge level is dark, and you must light the light in order to complete?
+    - challenge level is dark, and you must light the light in order to complete?  can only put track segments where there is light. monsters come out of the dark to rip up your track?

     - robots: put the circuit on a platform, and different outputs activate movement in a different direction.